-The Lynne Davis Wyatt Non-Traditional Scholarship will be awarded annually to a non-traditional student.
+The Lynne Davis Wyatt Non-Traditional Scholarship is awarded annually to a non-traditional student.
 Students receiving this award must maintain a 3.0 GPA, with preference given to a student from Stone County.
-This award is made possible by a donation in honor of Ms. Wyatt.
+This scholarship is provided by a donation in honor of Ms. Wyatt.